freenode/web-7.0/content/kb/using/channels.md

 *  Check whether mode `+j` is set.
 This is a join throttle, which prevents lots of users from joining in a short period of time.
 If this is the case, it might be worth trying again after a minute or two, to see whether the join throttle is the reason.
 *  If you are logged in to services, check the channel ban list -- you can do this using `/mode #channel b`.

 If you've not been in the channel in question recently, it's possible that you're affected by a wide-ranging ban, so pay attention to any bans that include `*` or `?` wildcards.
-Bans that begin with a `$` sign are extended ban types; you can see more information about these by sending the `HELP EXTBAN` command on IRC.
+Bans that begin with a `$` sign are extended ban types; you can see more information about these by sending the `/quote HELP EXTBAN` command on IRC.

 If you find a ban which matches you but you feel wasn't intended to keep you out, then talk to one of the channel operators to see about having it removed.
 You can find a list of channel operators via the `/msg ChanServ ACCESS #channel LIST` command.